 "The Wave" - Nicole's artwork, inspired by a photo of Isla Los Roques, Venezuela that she took from ISS.
 Mixed media embellishment with oil paint, sea glass, glass beads & sand on satin digital c-print image on aluminum (20"x24") Earth Observation Collection ~ eARTh from space

 As an Artist, and now retired from NASA, Nicole combines her artwork and spaceflight experience to inspire creative thinking about solutions to our planetary challenges, to raise awareness of the surprising interplay between science and art, and to promote the amazing work being done every day in space to improve life right here on Earth.
-She is the founder of the Space for Art Foundation.
+She is a co-founder of the Space for Art Foundation.

 View Nicole's artwork in her